btrettel/blastersim/to-do.md

                 - <http://btrettel.nerfers.com/archives/54>
         - API
             - `i_cv_mirror = 0` disables mirror CVs; use for constant volume chambers
+        - Write Fortran code to output gas data table to put in documentation.
+            - Can I use similar code generation to get other important values from the code?
     - Create subroutines in io.f90 to create different types of CVs.
 Use these in the tests.
     - At termination, print:
         - If a success, say so.